-As a specialist underwriter AIUK retains experience and expertise in the provision of long-term Insurance Backed Guarantees (IBGs) for construction and related work, with a historic niche in timber treatment, damp proofing, roofing, and double glazing.
-During 2022 AIUK continued to focus principally on these core markets and products.
-AIUK wholly owns Warranty Services Ltd (WSL) which is an insurance intermediary with significant operational capability and experience in the administration and distribution of IBGs to home improvement contractors, such as those who are members of Competent Person Schemes.
+As a specialist underwriter AIUK, retains experience and expertise in the provision of long-term Insurance Backed Guarantees (IBGs) for construction and related work, with a historic niche in timber treatment, damp proofing, roofing, and double glazing.
+During 2023 AIUK continued to focus principally on these core markets and products.
+These products were intermediated and sold on behalf of AIUK by Warranty Services Ltd (WSL) which is an insurance intermediary with significant operational capability and experience in the administration and distribution of IBGs to home improvement contractors, such as those who are members of Competent Person Schemes.
 AIUK, via WSL, has also been involved in the provision of IBG based products to contractors in respect of the Energy Company Obligation (ECO), Trustmark and also to firms who have joined the Renewable Energy Consumer Code (RECC) scheme, all of which have been sponsored by Government.
 The extent of involvement in these areas has varied in line with changes to Government policy and incentives available to the industry.